grillzwitu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - __8-true_knowledge__: Print the result of the addition of __128__ with the value stored in the environment variable __TRUEKNOWLEDGE__, followed by a new line.
 - __9-divide_and_rule__: Print the result of the environment variables __POWER__ divided by __DIVIDE__, followed by a new line.
 - __10-love_exponent_breath__: Display the result of the environment variables __BREATH__ to the power __LOVE__, followed by a new line.
+- __11-binary_to_decimal__:  Convert a number from base 2 to base 10, the number in base 2 is stored in the environment variable __BINARY__, the script displays the number in base 10, followed by a new line.